Tom Nolle has over 30 years of experience as a private consultant and is a prolific writer

 and blogger on all things IT.
 His recent experiences with the ExperiaSphere project have leant Nolle an

 in-depth understanding of the pain points application architects face when working with Web

 In this three-part interview, Tom Nolle discusses where SOA came from, where it stands today and where it's going tomorrow.
-Discussing standards and requirements for SOA, Nolle went into detail about how these important aspects play into application development for new technologies like mobile devices.
-Here, he explains more about the effect that mobile devices are having on the realm of RESTful Web services.
-In the third installment, Nolle introduces the "chubby client", which has emerged as an alternative to the traditional thin client versus thick client paradigm when he discusses what is still to come for SOA.
+In Part one: Web service standards and requirements Nolle discussed requirements and standards and how they play into application development for new technologies like mobile devices.
+Part two: Mobile's impact on RESTful Web services explains more about the effect that mobile devices are having on the realm of RESTful Web services.
+Here in Part three, he introduces the "chubby client", which has emerged as an alternative to the traditional thin client versus thick client paradigm.
+According to Nolle, the chubby client is the future of mobile application development.

 This was first published in October 2010